bcgov/internationally-educated-nurses/docs/standard_report.md

 Step 1:
 Let's find active applicants and remove all hired and withdrawn from the selection list.\
-We will apply only `to` date and intake, license, and recruitment category in the milestone table.\
+We will apply only `to` date and licensing/ registration and recruitment category in the milestone table.\
-As if the applicant gets hired then-latest milestone may be in the immigration category, that's why we are restricting it up to the recruitment category.
+If the applicant gets hired then the latest milestone may be in the immigration category, that's why we are restricting it up to the recruitment category.
 Here we have to ignore hired applicants so we are checking data in the recruitment category.

 Subquery: Select all the active applicants by removing hired and withdrawn.
-We can achieve it by finding the highest milestone in the intake, licensing, and recruitment category and then checking whether its value is 20(withdrawn) or 28(hired) or not.
+We can achieve it by finding the highest milestone in the intake, licensing, and recruitment category and then checking whether its value is `Withdrew from IEN program (Licensing/Registration)` for withdrawn or `Job Offer Accepted` for hired.

 Now you have all the active applicants, Let's find status by checking their full/provisional license (we will select only the latest one if exist).
 Here we only apply `to` date, as discussed above if the candidate is looking for a job we have to count them in the `Granted full licensure` row in the report.